NarsilDev/digital-ocean-articles/kubernetes-security.md

 nano ~/.kube/config-sammy
     ```

+15. Paste the  `kubeadm` output into `~/.kube/config-sammy`, then save and close the file.

 15. These files are ready for distribution because they only contain the SSL/TLS credentials of their respective user.
 Later on, once the files are saved on their corresponding client machine, you may want to rename `config-adm` and `config-sammy` to the default `config` filename to avoid using `--kubeconfig=<^>config-name<^>` flag each time you issue a command.

 <$>[note]